acw414/eLISA/README.md

 THINGS TO DO
 Add:
-  things the user should know in advance:
+  - things the user should know in advance - hoffman/originr (to the readme)
   - format of the file
   - requirements that the user needs on the bioinformatics end
   - more comments in the code itself